-Initiation Into Feelings — Then What?
+Initiation Into Feelings - Then What? - The Crucible Project

 In initiatory men’s work, we are initiating men into a number of things, including a new awareness of their feelings.
 And we often forget that this is just a beginning.